uhi22/foccci/README.md

 - Prepared for assembling by JLCPCB
 - No 1206 size components anymore.
 Means: 0805 is the new default size now.
 - Test result summary: PCBs not ordered yet.
 No testing done yet.
+- Outdated, never produced.

 ## V4.1 2023-10-25

 - functionally identical to V4
 - moved via away from QCA corner to avoid solder bridge
 - silk screen improvements: more component names and better readability
+- Test result summary: one issue found (shortcut on the RX inputs to ground via inductors).
+After fixing this, everything works fine.

 ## V5 work in progress